AmericoRoca/netlflix/README.md

 # netlflix
-Netflix clone med it with Angular by Americo Roca
+Netflix clone made it with Angular by Americo Roca